sethryder/ecs-single-task-autoscaling/README.md

 These lambda functions are built to help making scaling a (single task) ECS Cluster a bit easier and manageable.

+**Note**: This is some early code.
+It has been used in production as of yet, so use at your own risk.
+I am sure it can be improved in many ways but I wanted to get it out.

 ## Setup
 We will walk through explaining what each function does and how to setup the functions and other parts (IAM, Autoscaling Groups, etc) of the cluster.